 Daniel Apai is an astrophysicist and astrobiologist specializing in studies of extrasolar planets with the long-term goal of identifying planetary systems capable of supporting life.
-He is working on the interface of planetary science and astronomy and holds an appointment as Professor of Astronomy at the Steward Observatory and Professor of Planetary Science at the Lunar and Planetary Laboratory of The University of Arizona.
+He holds an appointment as Professor of Astronomy at the Steward Observatory and Professor of Planetary Science at the Lunar and Planetary Laboratory of The University of Arizona.
 Apai is also the Associate Dean for Research at the College of Science at The University of Arizona.
+Among other honots, Apai is elected Fellow of the AAAS and The Explorers Club.

 Curriculum Vitae: Daniel Apai’s Curriculum Vitae